victti/OpenBSGO/README.md

   - Sector Levels were added.
   - They now keep spawned on the sector after jump/dock.
 (Bugfix)
   - Combat modules were added.
     - They can now target and kill you.
-   - A QoL feature was added.
-(QoL)
+  - A QoL feature was added:
     - Upgraded OP have a passive computers to buff allies damage.
     - Fortified OP have a passive computer to buff allies armor.
 - All ships are playable.
 - Buff and Debuffs were added.
 (Partially)
 - AI was added.
   - OP targetting system is considered an AI.
     - It decides which target is the best to shoot at depending on distance, health and ship tier.
   - A dumb AI was also added.
 The "dumb" is because all the AI does is turn to the target direction every X seconds.
 This is the behavior AI had on BSGO.
   - 2 new AIs will be added in the future:
     - Smart AI:
       - These bots will have better equipment.
       - They will better use their weapons.
     - Player like AI:
       - These bots will have player like equipment.
       - They (possibly) will use Neural Networking.
 - Sector bounds was added.
   - Now reaching the sector bounds will trigger radiation.
 - Radiation Zones (QoL)
   - Now when nukes explodes, they leave behind a radiation zone for a few seconds.
   - Random radiation zones with better loot can be found on sectors close to the Nebula.
 - Mining (WiP)

 ## Quality of Life (QoL)